Gölcük Naval Shipyard: History

 To repair the war damages of the Turkish battlecruiser TCG Yavuz after World War I, a floating drydock, large enough to hold the big vessel, was needed.
 The site chosen was Gölcük on the southern shore of the Gulf of İzmit.
 With the construction of the floating drydock and the housing barracks by the German shipbuilding company Flender Werke, Gölcük Naval Shipyard was established in 1926.

-The maintenance facilities were extended in 1942 with various other buildings, such as machine plant and foundry, stretching over a big swampland, a small lake and hazelnut orchard fields in Gölcük.
-The Convention on the Turkish straits, part of the Treaty of Lausanne signed in 1923, banned military facilities in the Turkish Straits.
-So, Turkish Navy's infrastructure, like shipyards and naval facilities, at the Golden Horn and İstinye in Istanbul were systematically relocated to Gölcük.
+The maintenance facilities were extended in 1942 with various other buildings, such as a machine plant and foundry, stretching over a big swampland, a small lake and hazelnut orchard fields in Gölcük.
+The original Convention on the Turkish Straits in 1923, part of the Treaty of Lausanne signed in 1923, banned military facilities along the coastline of the Turkish Straits.
+For this reason, the Turkish Navy's infrastructure, like shipyards and naval facilities at the Golden Horn and İstinye in Istanbul, were systematically relocated to Gölcük.
+Later, in 1936, the Montreux Convention Regarding the Regime of the Straits allowed Turkey to rebuild naval facilities along the Turkish Straits.

-The principal development of the shipyard took place after 1947 within the frame of NATO subsidies.
-Gölcük Naval Shipyard is today capable of building ships like submarines, corvettes, frigates, landing ships and commercial vessels up to 30.000 DWT.
-It is the second biggest shipbuilding facility in Turkey after Pendik Naval Shipyard in Tuzla, Istanbul.
+The principal development and enlargement of the shipyard started in 1947, especially after Turkey's NATO membership in 1952, within the framework of NATO planning and subsidies.
+Gölcük Naval Shipyard is today capable of building naval vessels like submarines, corvettes, frigates, landing ships and commercial vessels up to 30,000 DWT.
+It is the second-largest shipbuilding facility in Turkey after the Pendik Naval Shipyard in Tuzla, Istanbul.

 Milestones

-Following the completion of repair works on TCG Yavuz, the shipyard started with the building of its first ship.
+Following the completion of the repair works of TCG Yavuz, the shipyard started the construction of the first ship entirely built in Gölcük.
 On July 26, 1934, an oil tanker was laid down.
-The 58.60 m long vessel was constructed in 16 months, named MT Gölcük after the shipyard and launched on November 1, 1935, being also the first ship built in the Republican era.
+The 58.60 m long vessel was constructed in 16 months, named MT Gölcük after the shipyard, and launched on November 1, 1935, being also the first ship to be built in the Republican era.
 MT Gölcük served until 1983.

-In 1980, an Ay class submarine of 1,000 tons was constructed at the Gölcük Naval Shipyard marking an important turning point in the Turkish shipbuilding history.
-Also, the building of a modern frigate, the TCG Fatih (F 242), in 1988 earned the naval shipyard international prestige.
+In 1980, an Ay class submarine with a displacement of 1,000 tons was constructed at the Gölcük Naval Shipyard, marking an important turning point in the Turkish shipbuilding history.
+Also, the construction of a modern frigate, the TCG Fatih (F-242) in 1988, increased the international prestige of the shipyard.

 As of January 4, 2008, a total of 454 vessels were built at Gölcük Naval Shipyard.